zalando-stups/hutmann/README.md

 ## Perquisites and dependencies

-The library currently only works with Play 2.4.
-It depends on its JSON and WS libraries, which your project must bring.
+This library depends on Play's JSON and WS libraries, which your project must bring.

 ## Getting it

 Versioning follows the Play version number it works with.
-2.4.x therefore is a version that works with Play 2.4, 2.5.x (if any) works with Play 2.5.
+2.6.x therefore is a version that works with Play 2.6 and so on.

 ```scala
 libraryDependencies += "org.zalando" %% "hutmann" % "2.6.0"